AP-CSA-Assignments/unit-4-1-assignment/README.md

 ```

 ## Problem 2
-Write a program that will input a list of test scores from the keyboard.
-When the user enters -1, print the largest score.
+Write a program that asks the user how many numbers they wish to input.
+The computer will then prompt for that many inputs,
+and find the maximum value from the numbers inputted.

 Hint: You need to initialize your maximum value to some value for your program to work.
 You can either use an if-statement
 inside of your loop to check whether the user has entered a value; if it is the first value entered, you can set your max to this